Ready to Do Some Canada Sightseeing? Here are the Top Things to Check Out!

-The Sky Pod is an observation deck even higher up form the main deck, and you can even head “outside” for the Edge Walk – where you dangle in a harness off the edge of the tower 116 storeys up!
+The Sky Pod is an observation deck even higher up from the main deck, and you can even head “outside” for the Edge Walk – where you dangle in a harness off the edge of the tower 116 stories up!
 To book tickets to go up the CN Tower, you can check out the website.

 You can also book tours to go into the tunnels behind the falls and on viewing platforms very close to where you need to wear a plastic poncho to not get too wet!
-The falls are a spectacular sight in nature and you should definitely visit if you’re coming to Canada!
-To check out the official site, check here for Niagara Falls tourism.
+The falls are a spectacular sight in nature and you should definitely visit them if you’re coming to Canada!

 Want the Ultimate Niagara Falls Experience?
 Check Out the Top-Rated Ways to Discover the Falls: